 Take the Hop On Hop Off bus back to the Grand Place, or near to your hotel.
 It’s been a long day and you should be ready for a great meal.
 Or take the 3 km walk downhill but that’s not as much fun.
 Learn a few things, or just rest some more and build an appetite.
 You earned it.

 10. Eat Local

 Locals eat late.
 They also don’t mind waiting an hour for their food to be served; drinks with good company are all they need to stay happy.
 I, on the other hand, value my sanity and ability to hear myself from the crowd so our family chooses to eat at 5/6 pm.

 Not only are we alone in the restaurant, but we are also served that much faster, which means the kids are happy, you guessed it, that much faster.

 Kid-less?
-Join them at 8/9!
+Join them on 8/9!
 It’ll be fun.
 Be a local and get an authentic feel for how Belgians party.

-Our recommendation provided by a Belgian friend from Brussels: Restaurant t’kelderke is right in the Grand Place so we didn’t have to go far.
+Our recommendation was provided by a Belgian friend from Brussels: Restaurant T’kelderke is right in the Grand Place so we didn’t have to go far.

 With both inside and outside seating, we sat outside with a nice umbrella and a great summer breeze.
 While I did not recognize all of the food on the menu, we each ordered something different and it was all AMAZING!

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.

 You May Also Like…